 Do I still have I have to take meter readings?

-Generally no. HH meters are normally connected to a fixed phone line or increasing mobile phone connections and send the data directly to your supplier.
+No. HH meters are normally connected to a fixed phone line or increasing mobile phone connections and send the data directly to your supplier.
 However, you will still be required to have a Data Collector (DC) and a Meter Operator (MOP) – both of which can be provided by your electricity company, although not always at the lowest price.

 What does a HH Meter Operator (MOP) do?